CMU-313/CMU-313.github.io/docs/syllabus.md

 ## Devices in Lecture and Recitation

 Research shows that using devices on non-class related activities harms both the device user's learning, and other students' learning as well.
 Therefore, in general, we do not allow the use of devices during lecture.
-However,, if you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will make an exception.
+If you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will make an exception.
 However, we ask that if you do so, you are careful to keep your devices in note-taking mode (and don’t stray to Facebook, homework, etc).
 In addition, you will be required to sit in the back row of the lecture to minimize the impact your screen has on others.

 Note that recitation activities will often involve devices, so please do bring your laptop!